build-js-app/build-app/README.md

 * Unit tests

-You are wellcome to submit a new feature request.
+You are welcome to submit a new feature request.